ThrillStays

 Waitomo Glowworm Caves, New Zealand: Bioluminescent Magic

-The Waitomo caves contain one of nature’s most extraordinary spectacles: millions of tiny glowworms (Arachnocampa luminosa, a species unique to New Zealand) that cover the cave ceilings with bioluminescent light, creating the effect of a starry sky underground.
+The Waitomo caves contain one of nature’s most extraordinary spectacles: millions of tiny glowworms (Arachnocampa luminosa, a species unique to New Zealand) that cover cave ceilings with bioluminescent light, creating the effect of a starry sky underground.
 Multiple tour operators offer different levels of experience:

 • Glowworm Grotto boat tour (45 minutes): A gentle boat ride through the glowworm-lit caves.
 Easy, suitable for all ages.
 From $50 NZD.